First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 New house keys and property documents on a table

-As of April 2026, over 150,000 Australians have used the scheme since it launched.
-Let's break down exactly how it works, who's eligible, and whether it's right for you.
+As of 2026, more than 300, 000 Australians have been supported through the government's home buyer support programs.
+Here's exactly how this 5% deposit pathway works, who's eligible, and whether it's right for you.

 How the First Home Guarantee works